ashleyidesign/web-authoring-1-fa-17/lessons/02-content-first.md

 # Content First

-> 90 percent of design is typography.
-And the other 90 percent is whitespace.
+> Content precedes design.
+Design in the absence of content is not design, it’s decoration.
 >
 > —[Jeffrey Zeldman](https://studio.zeldman.com), designer, writer, and publisher

+> The Web is 90% text, so let’s style it first.
+>
+> —[Jeremy Thomas](http://marksheet.io/css-text.html), CSS guru and author of [MarkSheet](http://marksheet.io)

 > Choosing a typeface is not typography.
 >